How does off-campus access work?

 Campus ICT Services provides access to some software applications when off-campus and on your personal devices.
 This means that you don't always have to go to a campus computer lab to use the software or applications you need.

 Log in to the USask Virtual Computer Lab for access: vlab.usask.ca

 VLAB provides access to many statistics and data modeling applications including ArcGIS, MATLAB, NVIVO, SPSS, R, and more.
-See the complete list on the ICT website.
+See the complete list in the ICT Knowledge Base article..